MikhailShi/psa-financial-model/README.md

 requirements.txt
 </pre>

-To run a jupyter notebook one should install the nesessary python packages, i.e.:
+To run a jupyter notebook one should install the necessary python packages, i.e.:

 ``` bash
 > conda create --name ENV_NAME python=3.6.9